IKAN4ZOS/ikan-almclient-plugin/README.md

 Next, each parameter is defined with or without ‘//’ (groovy comment).
 When a parameter is commented, it must be defined in the Parameters of the Project with valid structure.
 (Choice, Password, String, etc.).
-Other parameters are fixed in the pipeline for the steps.
+Other parameters are "hard coded" in the pipeline for the steps.

 ## Using Pipeline Syntax to Generate Pipeline Script